The regulation states:

 (ii) payment to the solicitor out of that property could only be effected with unreasonable difficulty or after unreasonable delay.

 You should make this application when you have difficulty or delay in recovering your fee and outlays from your applicant or are unable to determine if any property has been recovered or preserved.
 When applying to us to waive payment out of property under Regulation 16(3)(b), you should use form AA/HARDSHIP/2.
 This form must be fully completed and needs only to be signed by you.
-This does not require a signature from your clientand submitted via the online system.
+This does not require a signature from your client and is submitted via Legal Aid Online.

 You should have taken all reasonable steps possible to recover the fee and give us details of these.
 If legal action has not been taken, you should explain why.
 There is not a requirement to take legal action, but you should be able to say why no such action was taken.
 You should provide: